 Introducing the inaugural virtual retreat for writers who are moms.

 Scribente Maternum is a writing retreat for parents serving in the ever-important maternal role.
 It is a space where creativity and care are nourished and cultivated.
 It is a call to action to do something even bigger through collective care.
 We offer in-person and virtual retreats, as well as safe online communities.
-The first event, a virtual retreat this February 2021, features acclaimed writer and podcaster Nora McInerny, as well as Baltimore’s own Maria Broom and faculty from Johns Hopkins' MFA program, author Karen Houppert.
+The first event, a virtual retreat this February 2021, features Baltimore’s own Maria Broom, Karen Houppert of Johns Hopkins' MFA program, and M. M. De Voe, founder of Pen Parentis and author of Book & Baby: The Complete Guide to Managing Chaos & Becoming a Wildly Successful Writer-Parent.
 CityLit Project is a proud founding sponsor of Scribente Maternum, along with Midwest Writing & Editing, Better Smarter Stronger, Pen Parentis, and Elizabeth Doerr.

 Scribente Maternum is not a writing workshop.
 Rather, it is a place for mothers who write to take a moment to breathe and create.
 The writing you create is for you and you alone, unless you choose to share.
 The name is a play on “writer mom" in Latin.
 That might sound fancy, but this community is down-to-earth and inclusive.
 The one thing we are serious about is how central parenthood is to the human experience.
 Our goal is to embrace the tensions that exist between parenting and writing: the exhaustion from being the on-call parent, coupled with the creative inspiration our kids provide.
 Scribente Maternum offers a space to put our vulnerabilities on the table and provides support for each other to tap into that energy for our creative work.
 Writers at all stages of their creative lives are encouraged to join us.
 Whether you're just beginning as a writer or you're a seasoned, published author, this space is for you.